In Your Area

 What treatments are available for children and adolescents with HCV?

-The currently approved treatment for HCV in children is the combination of pegylated hepatitis B or hepatitis C. ');" onmouseout="exit();">interferon and ribavirin.
+The currently approved treatment for HCV in children is the combination of pegylated interferon and ribavirin.
 The response to treatment in children and adolescents is very similar to that in adults.
 About 45% of children with genotype 1 HCV infection will achieve a sustained viral response (SVR: no virus detected in the blood by HCV-PCR 24 weeks after completing treatment) following 48 weeks of treatment.
 Children with genotype 2 or 3 have a higher SVR rate of about 80% with 24 weeks of therapy, similar to adults.
 Children tend to tolerate the side effects of the treatment better than adults and exhibit very minimal changes in their quality of life.
-However, interferon can have effects on growth and weight loss and reduced height growth have been observed on treatment.
+However, hepatitis B or hepatitis C. ');" onmouseout="exit();">interferon can have effects on growth and weight loss and reduced height growth have been observed on treatment.
 The long-term impacts of this effect are still under study.
-The recent advances in the treatment of genotype 1 HCV with the addition of protease inhibitors (triple therapy) have spawned clinical trials of triple therapy in children and adolescents that are just beginning.
+The recent advances in the treatment of HCV in adults with of the approval of several interferon free direct acting antiviral regimens has spawned clinical trials of these new interferon free direct acting antiviral treatments in children and adolescents that are just beginning.
 The Pediatric Liver Center at Children’s Hospital Colorado has been studying HCV infection and treatments since the early 1990s and remains a leader in the care and research in HCV infection in children.

 Which children with HCV should be treated?

 There is no simple answer to this question.
 Treatment in children should be individualized.
 There are some guidelines that are beginning to emerge.

 • Children less than 3 years of age should not be treated except in special circumstances.

 • Children with evidence of aggressive liver disease should be considered for treatment to prevent progression of disease, participation in clinical trials or waiting for the results of the ongoing trials of newer treatments.